blackberry/Alice/README.md

 1. A WebKit-based browser with support for CSS3.

-## How to use Alice in a web project
+## How to use Alice.js in a web project

 1. Download the source package (zip or tar.gz) and unzip it to your web folder (e.g., /var/www/html/***your project name***/js/alice).
-2. Include the Alice library in your HTML using one of the following:
+2. Include the Alice.js library in your HTML using one of the following:

     a.
 Full library (with comments):